-Update Jan 2022: Microsoft appears to have discontinued the user of excel.uservoice.com (so the Vote links no longer work), but there is a system built into Excel for providing feedback.
+Update Jan 2022: Microsoft appears to have discontinued the user of excel.uservoice.com, but there is a new system built into Excel for providing feedback.
 See "How do I give feedback on Microsoft Office."
-The rest of this article is now out-of-date.
+The new feedback site for voting on suggestions is located at feedbackportal.microsoft.com

 Here are the top features I'd like to see.
 If you also like these suggestions, then please add your vote to each one!